With the iPod mounted, auto-detect and registerpodkit device add -d classic

 To unregister a device:

-podkit device remove classicThis removes the device entry from your config file.
+podkit device remove -d classicThis removes the device entry from your config file.
 It does not modify anything on the iPod itself.

 See Also